 In March 2020, the World Health Organization declared the outbreak of COVID-19 as a pandemic.
 COVID-19 has impacted the health and well-being of people on a global basis, restricted travel worldwide and caused significant economic disruption and uncertainty.
-Our fiscal 2020 results of operations, as well as the financial results of our customers and partners, were negatively impacted by COVID-19
+Our fiscal 2020 results of operations, as well as the financial results of our customers and partners, were negatively impacted by COVID-19.
+The COVID-19 pandemic continues to have widespread and unpredictable impacts on people, businesses, and organizations around the world.

-During the second fiscal quarter of 2021, we saw greater demand for our products and solutions across almost all of our product lines.
-Although the rate and pace of recovery from COVID-19 has differed and continues to differ by geography and industry, we expect demand for our products and solutions to continue to be strong during the remainder of fiscal 2021.
-In addition, we are gradually returning to our offices on a limited basis, where permissible, and beginning to travel as needed, while prioritizing the well-being of our employees.
+During the second and third fiscal quarters of 2021, we saw greater demand for our products and solutions across almost all of our product lines.
+Although the impacts of COVID-19 continue to evolve, and the rate and pace of recovery from COVID-19 differs by geography and industry, we expect demand for our products and solutions to continue to be strong during the remainder of fiscal 2021.
+We are continuing our return to our offices on a limited basis, where permissible, with limited business travel as needed, while the well-being of our employees remains our priority.

-We are unable to accurately predict the full impact that COVID-19 will have due to numerous uncertainties, including the duration of the outbreak, actions that may be taken by governmental authorities, the impact to the business of our customers and partners and other factors identified in Part II, Item 1A "Risk Factors" in this Form 10-Q. We will continue to evaluate the nature and extent of the impact to our business, consolidated results of operations, and financial condition.
+We are unable to accurately predict the full impact that COVID-19 will have due to numerous uncertainties, including the duration and nature of the outbreak, actions that may be taken by governmental authorities, the impact to the business of our customers and partners and other factors identified in Part II, Item 1A "Risk Factors" in this Form 10-Q. We will continue to evaluate the scope and extent of the impact to our business, consolidated results of operations, and financial condition.